m5lk3n/wyatt/README.md

 ## Tips

 - If you plan to be notified for a bigger place, like a mall, give it a good radius.
-Not a good example is a distance of 100m from the center of the mall as this probably doesn't trigger a notification around the mall.
+Not a good example is a distance of 100 m from the center of the mall as this probably doesn't trigger a notification around the mall.

+- There should be a minimum of ~2h for a notification start and end date/time window, esp. when traveling (due to the (OS given) 15 mins interval between background activities).

 ## Structure